 For a small or mid-size logistics business, having an exceptional customer experience is one of the most important differentiators and advantages you have over larger competitors, who move more cargo and offer deeper discounts.

-Hiring the wrong people has devastating effects on the quality and personalization of your services and the treatment your customers receive.
+Hiring the wrong people can have devastating effects on the quality and personalization of your services and the treatment of your customers.

 Some of the practices of poor customer service include: